pixel

 For many people, addiction to drugs like pink cocaine is not a standalone issue.
 Instead, it comes from an underlying mental health condition.
 In fact, research shows that approximately half of all people with a substance use disorder also have a mental illness.
 Some of the most common mental health conditions that individuals live with are:

 And if you have one of these mental health disorders, traditional rehab may not be enough.
 Instead, you might benefit from dual diagnosis treatment to address both pink cocaine addiction and underlying mental health issues.
-With this level of residential addiction treatment, you can learn coping strategies and relapse prevention techniques to help you achieve long-term addiction recovery.
+With this level of inpatient addiction treatment, you can learn coping strategies and relapse prevention techniques to help you achieve long-term addiction recovery.

 Rehab Centers for Drug Addiction